Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: The Proposed Mechanism for Block Size 1

 \section{The Proposed Mechanism for Block Size 1}

-We first consider the case with block size $k=1$, where exactly one transaction is confirmed, to give a simple and intuitive understanding of our mechanism.
-In Section~\ref{section:size:k}, we further extend our setting to general block size $k$ for the main mechanism.
+In this section, we consider the case with block size $k=1$, where exactly one transaction is confirmed, to give a simple and intuitive understanding of our mechanism.
+We follow the pipeline of auxiliary mechanism method in construction.
+In Section~\ref{sec:size1:M} we construct the auxiliary mechanism named soft second-price mechanism, and in Section~\ref{sec:alg:one_size} we compute the variation term, thus finishing the construction of the proposed mechanism and compute its miner revenue.